 - Diethylenetriamine pentaacetic acid (DTPA).
 This substance binds to metals.
 DTPA binds to particles of the radioactive elements plutonium, americium and curium.
 The radioactive particles pass out of the body in urine, thereby reducing the amount of radiation absorbed.

 If you have radiation sickness, you may receive additional medications or interventions to treat:

 - Nausea and vomiting

-A person who has absorbed large doses of radiation (10 Gy or greater) has little chance of recovery.
+A person who has absorbed very large doses of radiation has little chance of recovery.
 Depending on the severity of illness, death can occur within two days or two weeks.
 People with a lethal radiation dose will receive medications to control pain, nausea, vomiting and diarrhea.
 They may also benefit from psychological or pastoral care.